tiprankstipranks

 If diagnostic procedures that are enabled by our technology are subject to unfavorable pricing regulations or third-party coverage and reimbursement policies, our business could be harmed.

 The ability of us, our customers or our collaborators to commercialize diagnostic tests based on our technology, including LDTs that we have launched or may launch in the future, will depend in part on the extent to which coverage and reimbursement for these tests will be available from government health care programs, private health insurers and other third-party payors.
-In the United States, the principal decisions about reimbursement for new technologies are often made by the Center for Medicare & Medicaid Services ("CMS").
+In the United States, the principal decisions about reimbursement for new technologies are often made by the CMS.
+CMS often uses third parties, such as Medicare Administrative Contractors (MACs) and other third parties to make coverage decisions.
+These third parties play an important role in determining coverage and reimbursement for diagnostic products and services, including reimbursement for LDTs.
 Private payors often follow CMS's reimbursement policies to a substantial degree.
-It is difficult to predict what CMS will decide with respect to reimbursement.
+CMS recently approved a reimbursement rate of $897 for the LucentAD Complete multiplex test; however, it can be difficult to predict what CMS will decide with respect to reimbursement in any particular case.
 However, a significant trend in the U.S. healthcare industry and elsewhere is cost containment.
 Government authorities and third-party payors have attempted to control costs by limiting coverage and the amount of payments for particular products and procedures.
 We cannot be sure that coverage will be available for any diagnostic tests based on our technology, and, if coverage is available, the level of reimbursement.
 Payor coverage and reimbursement decisions may impact the demand for those tests.
 If coverage is not available or the reimbursement amount is inadequate, any tests for which marketing authorization is received may not be able to be successfully commercialized.
+For example, as a result of the Protecting Access to Medicare Act ("PAMA") of 2014, CMS payments for certain diagnostic testing services, such as the performance of LDTs and other tests, may be reduced.
+Although reductions resulting from PAMA were delayed in prior years, unless new legislation is enacted, cuts are scheduled to resume in 2027.

 Regulation - Risk 5